csahid/csahid/README.md

 ### Hi there, I'm Christophe 👋

-I am a software engineer from Noumea, New Caledonia.
+I am a developer from Noumea, New Caledonia.

-I graduated from the University of Rennes 1, Rennes, France and currently working as a fullstack software engineer at DEVmachine.
+I graduated from the University of Rennes 1, Rennes, France and currently working as a fullstack developer at DEVmachine.

 I mainly code in Java and Angular but I'm eager to learn other languages and frameworks (currently aiming at Node.js and Vue.js)